 First District #10 reception: On October 7, 1949, Whatcom lodge #151 was host lodge for the first District #10 reception for the Grand Master, or their personal representatives, and Grand lodge officers of the Grand Jurisdiction of Washington, Idaho, Oregon, Montana and British Columbia.
 This reception has become an annual occasion for District #10.

 First Masonic Picnic: In 1950, Whatcom lodge #151 took the initiative in promoting an all Bellingham Masonic Picnic.
+This District 10 picnic is now held annually at Cornwall Park.

 Traveling Trowel: In 1955 a traveling Trowel was presented to Prince David Lodge #101 of British Columbia.
 To this day we exchange it yearly.